-Wild foods are ancestral foods.
-Whether they’re native or invasive, wild foods are the earth’s most ancient plants.
-Filling the earliest cooking pots of our hunter gatherer ancestors, these plants continued to be consumed for their health promoting properties – long after agriculture was well established.
-Far from a recent food ‘trend’, wild foods once constituted a kind of “medicinal cuisine” enjoyed by our ancestors around the world, and as herbalists have long known, many wild foods are so chock full of healing nutrition they are a veritable medicine.
+Today some are called indigenous or native plants, others are called invasive, but all filled the earliest cooking pots of our hunter-gatherer ancestors and continued to be consumed for their health-promoting properties – long after agriculture was well established.
+In fact, far from a recent food ‘trend’, wild foods once constituted a kind of “medicinal cuisine” enjoyed by our ancestors around the world, and as herbalists have long known, many wild foods are so chock full of healing nutrition they are a veritable medicine.

 Vital Food Supplement